pomsky-lang/website/src/content/docs/blog/pomsky-0-12/index.md

   ***

   [Continue reading](/blog/pomsky-0-12/)
-date: 2024-12-18T10:00:00Z
+date: 2025-11-10T10:00:00Z
-draft: true
 ---

-I am happy to announce version 0.12 of Pomsky, the next level regular expression language!
-Pomsky makes it easier than ever to write _correct_ and _maintainable_ regular expressions.
-Pomsky expressions are transpiled to regexes and can be used with many regex engines.
+I'm happy to announce version 0.12 of Pomsky, the next-level regular expression language!
+Pomsky makes writing correct and maintainable regular expressions a breeze.
+Pomsky expressions are converted into regexes, which can be used with many different regex engines.

+If you're not familiar with Pomsky, [here is a quick summary](/docs/get-started/quick-reference) of how it compares to regular expressions.

 ## What's new?